-The Company's executive officers and directors may from time to time enter into plans or arrangements for the purchase or sale of its common shares that are intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) under the Exchange Act.
-During the three months ended December 31, 2023, no director or officer of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.
+The Company's executive officers and directors may, from time to time, enter into plans or arrangements for the purchase or sale of the Company's shares of common stock that are intended to satisfy the affirmative defense conditions of Rule 10b5-1(c) under the Exchange Act.
+During the three months ended December 31, 2024, no director or officer of the Company adopted or terminated a "Rule 10b5-1 trading arrangement" or "non-Rule 10b5-1 trading arrangement," as each term is defined in Item 408(a) of Regulation S-K.